 1. Snow

 In icy regions, your roofs can get covered with snow.
-Snow can damage your gutters and detach them from the roofs because of the heavy weight that the snow puts on the roofline.
-Thus, damaging the gutters and disturbing the water-draining process.
+I remember facing this issue during a particularly harsh winter.
+Snow can damage your gutters and detach them from the roofs because of the heavy weight that the snow puts on the roofline, thus damaging the gutters and disturbing the water-draining process.

 2. Improper Installation